| |

 bowl of pickled okra

-The smaller okra pods are, the more tender.
-Usually what you find in your grocery store is really big and a little tough.
+The smaller the okra pods are, the more tender they are.
+Usually, what you find in your grocery store is big and a little tricky.
 If you have to use it, do what you gotta do.
 But ideally, you’ll find smaller okra.

-So what I’m saying is; small is idea, but use what you can get your hands on.
+So I’m saying that being small isn’t ideal, but use what you can get your hands on.

 How to prep okra for making pickles

-It’s important to leave the okra whole when you’re pickling it.
-Otherwise your pickling brine will get slimy.
+It’s essential to leave the okra whole when you’re pickling it.
+Otherwise, your pickling brine will get slimy.

 To that end, trim the stems from the okra short, but don’t trim down into the okra pod itself.
 Better too long than too short.